harlanji/tinydatacenter/tinydatacenter.com-v2/app/resources/templates/md/pages/cryogen-gs-guide.md

-{:title "Quick Start Guide"
+{:title "Cryogen Guide"
- :layout :post
+ :layout :page
  :tags  ["cryogen"]
- :toc true}

-Upd4te :) 2
+ :page-index 70}

 This intro only documents a subset of Cryogen's features.
 For additional documentation please see the [cryogen site](http://cryogenweb.org).